BlistBotList/blist.py/README.md

 Starts the webhook server and allows it to serve requests.

-**Note:** You do not need to run this method in a task, everything is done for you.
+**Note:** You do not need to run this method in a task, everything is handled for you.

 ---